Carlton Draught: Description

 Carlton Draught is a draught Australian lager which is sold on tap Australia-wide, including its home state of Victoria, and is currently the fourth-most popular beer brand in Australia.
 It is also sold pre-packaged, Carlton Draught comes in 375 ml "stubbie" and 750 ml "longneck" bottles and 375 ml cans.

 The formulation of Carlton Draught was changed slightly in 2003 to reduce the alcohol content from 5.0% to 4.6% in response to an increase in alcohol taxes by the federal government.
 The logo was also changed and a new advertising campaign was introduced to target a wider market.
 Featuring quirky, comical advertisements and billboards, the beer was promoted as simply being "made from beer".
 Carlton Draught, like most Australian lagers, is made using a wortstream brewing process, and it uses a portion of cane sugar to thin out the body of the beer, apparently due to drinkers' preferences.
+Some drinkers, including prominent beer critic Rhysie's Beer Reviews, have called for a review of the brewing process.